Configure teams

 Configure granular permissions for a team

-Granular permissions assigned to a team are cumulative to what is assigned to individual users.
-For example, if a user is a Viewer for a flag but is part of a team that is an Editor for the same flag, that user is an Editor for the flag.
-A single user can be in multiple teams, so their granular permissions are the highest role assigned individually or through their teams.
+Granular permissions assigned to a team are cumulative with the permissions assigned to individual collaborators.
+For example, if a collaborator is a Viewer for a flag but is part of a team that is an Editor for the same flag, that collaborator has Editor access.
+A collaborator can belong to multiple teams.
+A collaborator has the highest role assigned to them, whether individually or through a team.